 My roadmap to buying my first set of wheels

-Put down a deposit
+Paying a deposit will:

-Trading in your old car before buying your new wheels
+Trading in your old car

 - Before trading in your car, find out your car’s value.